MintaiDS/White/README.md

 cd ..
 cmake --build Build
 ```
 ### Running application
- - Pass a path to the json file as a command line argument.
+ - Pass a path to the json file as a command line argument to run script.
 ```batch
  run
 ```
 - Display all graphs from test data set.
 ```batch
 test
 ```